Rafael Hui: Arrest and conviction

 On 29 March 2012, Hui was arrested by the Independent Commission Against Corruption on suspicion of corruption involving property magnates Thomas and Raymond Kwok of Hong Kong's third richest family, as well as their company Sun Hung Kai Properties.

 On 19 December 2014, Hui was convicted of five counts of misconduct in public office after a 128-day jury trial in Hong Kong.
 He was sentenced to 7.5 years in prison and ordered to return bribes of 11.182 million Hong Kong dollars.
 Hui was held at Stanley Prison and his appeals to the Court of Appeal and Hong Kong Court of Final Appeal were dismissed.

 As a result, his Grand Bauhinia Medal and Gold Bauhinia Star honours were removed, and his Justice of the Peace appointment was revoked by the government in March 2018.

-Hui was released early in December 2019, after serving five years of his term, due to good behavior as an inmate.
+Hui was released early in December 2019, after serving five years of his term, due to good behaviour as an inmate.

+Death

+Hui died in Chai Wan, Hong Kong on 1 February 2026, at the age of 77.